cmorrow28/project_one/README.md

 Team Members:
 - Geoffrey Pang
+- Cayley Morrow
 - John Porretta
-- Cayley Morrow

 Research Questions to Answer

-1.Australia: Was vaccination effective?
+1.Australia: were vaccinations effective?

 2. How have COVID-19 vaccinations affected??
 a.
 Australia: New Cases vs New Deaths